simd-everywhere/simde/README.md

 # SIMD Everywhere

-SIMDe is an attempt to implement SIMD intrinsics on hardware which doesn't natively support them, such as calling SSE functions on ARM.
+SIMDe provides fast, portable implementations of SIMD intrinsics on hardware which doesn't natively support them, such as calling SSE functions on ARM.

 The current focus is on writing complete portable implementations, though a large number of functions already have accelerated